The Sequence of Teeth Eruption

 - Central incisor – 6 to 8 months

-As a parent with a teething baby, you might have received a few tips from doctors, friends and internet on how to handle such a child.
+As a parent with a teething baby, you might have received a few tips from doctors, friends, and the internet on how to handle such a child.
 However, some tips may work while others may not.
 Some tips may harm your child.
-So, what are the remedies for teeth eruption?
+So, what are the remedies for tooth eruption?
 Massaging the mouth area with your finger or teething toys can help relieve the discomfort.
 Another remedy is the use of chilled washcloth or cold drinks.
-Cold drink or a chilled washcloth helps to numb the gum tissues creating a sense of comfort.
-You should supervise your child when they are eating to make sure they don’t take large piece of food that can choke them or pressure the gum.
+A cold drink or a chilled washcloth helps to numb the gum tissues creating a sense of comfort.
+You should supervise your child when they are eating to make sure they don’t take large pieces of food that can choke them or pressure the gum.

 As soon as the teeth start erupting, the child is exposed to dental decay, cavities and gum diseases.
-Thus, you should help maintain a proper oral hygiene.
-Visit dentist when the first tooth appears and he will guide you on how to brush the child teeth.
-Use an infant training toothbrush or soft-bristled toothbrush for babies and warm water to brush your child teeth gently.
-You can also use a clean washcloth to clean the baby mouth.
+Thus, you should help maintain proper oral hygiene.
+Visit the dentist when the first tooth appears and he will guide you on how to brush the child’s teeth.
+Use an infant training toothbrush or soft-bristled toothbrush for babies and warm water to brush your child’s teeth gently.
+You can also use a clean washcloth to clean the baby’s mouth.

 It is easy to tell your baby teeth are erupting!
 The teething process and sequence might be different for each baby, but some are common such as;